 Step #3 Set up your box.

 Make sure your box is large enough to hold your ducklings.
 A good rule of thumb is 1-1.5 square feet per duckling.
 (Chicks require less).
-If the box you have is smaller, just know you will need to increase the size as your ducklings grow.
-And be prepared, because they grow fast.
+If the box you have is smaller, know you will need to increase the size as your ducklings grow.
+And be prepared because they grow fast.

 Next, add a layer of wood shavings to the bottom of the box.
 This will help to keep things clean for the ducklings and make it easier for you to keep things neat as well.

 SLCG PRO TIP: HEADS UP!
 Using wood shavings is dusty, more than you might imagine.
-Maybe not as much with ducklings but with chicks the dust can be horrible.
+Maybe not as much with ducklings but with chicks, the dust can be horrible.
 So keep that in mind when choosing a location for your brooder box.
-You will have dust on the walls and any bare surface that is close by.
+You will have dust on the walls and any bare surface nearby.

 Step #4 Add the feed and water.